TrinityCore/TC-Quest-Tracker-reborn/README.md

     ```bash
     git clone https://github.com/masterking32/TC-Quest-Tracker.git
     ```

-2. In your web server folder, run:
+2. Navigate to the cloned directory:

     ```bash
+    cd TC-Quest-Tracker
+    ```

+3. In your web server folder, run:

+    ```bash
     composer install
     ```

-3. Copy and edit **config.php.dist** to set your database connection parameters.
+4. Copy and edit **config.php.dist** to set your database connection parameters.
 Rename it to **config.php**.

-4. Ensure the `pdo_mysql` extension is enabled in your `php.ini` file by uncommenting:
+5. Ensure the `pdo_mysql` extension is enabled in your `php.ini` file by uncommenting:

     ```
     extension=pdo_mysql
     ```

-5. Open your web browser and navigate to the folder where you installed the tracker (e.g., http://localhost/).
+6. Open your web browser and navigate to the folder where you installed the tracker (e.g., http://localhost/TC-Quest-Tracker).

 ---